plopezgit/Happy_Bug_Fixing_Path_Part_1/README.md

 # Happy Fixing Bug Path Part 1

-HFBP is a simple checklist anthology to support bug fixing learning path
+HFBP starts a simple checklist anthology from articles and lectures to support our bug fixing learning path

 ## Checklist